microlinkhq/www/src/pages/docs/mql/getting-started/installation.md

 npm install @microlink/mql --save
 ```

-The package is fully typed and it has been designed for being consumed in different environments and ways.
+The package is fully typed, and it has been designed for being consumed in different environments and ways.

 <H3 titleize={false}>From Node.js</H3>

 Any Node.js above v16.14 is supported.
-We recommend to run using the active TLS.
+We recommend running it using the active TLS.
 Check [Node.js releases](https://nodejs.dev/en/about/releases/) to know more.

 Just require `@microlink/mql` dependency from your code: